kondrak/dos3d/README.md

 The project can be built out of the box using the [Open Watcom](http://www.openwatcom.org/) compiler.
 This was chosen, since Watcom comes with easy to use memory extender for DOS.

-Minimum specs: 75Mhz CPU, 4MB RAM, MSDOS 5.0 or higher
+Minimum specs: 75Mhz CPU, 4MB RAM, MS-DOS 5.0 or higher

-Recommended specs: 100Mhz CPU, 8MB RAM, MSDOS 5.0 or higher
+Recommended specs: 100Mhz CPU, 8MB RAM, MS-DOS 5.0 or higher

 Features
 -------